Reviewing KE (BEKE) & Its Peers

 KE (NYSE: BEKE) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its competitors?
-We will compare KE to related businesses based on the strength of its profitability, risk, earnings, dividends, analyst recommendations, institutional ownership and valuation.
+We will compare KE to related companies based on the strength of its dividends, valuation, institutional ownership, risk, earnings, profitability and analyst recommendations.

 Profitability